 Pegasus is a theatre with young people at its heart.
-In everything it does, Pegasus considers how to attract, engage and spark the imaginations of young people.
+In everything it does Pegasus considers how to attract, engage and spark the imaginations of young people.
 This includes families with young children, schools, teenagers and students.

-In over its 50 year history Pegasus has:
+Over its 50 year history Pegasus has:

 - Produced and programmed diverse and inspiring performances

 - Played a special role in supporting new and emerging artists

 Pegasus’ venue underwent a £7.4m revamp and re-opened to the public in 2010.

 The new structure has been built around the original auditorium space with the idea of preserving part of Pegasus’ essence and history.
 Facilities include: